bo-rc/blast_tools/README.md

 ## Build a sub-database

 1. Download the prebuilt nr database (ncbi).
-2. Search the [Entrez Protein database](http://www.ncbi.nlm.nih.gov/protein) with query: "gram-positive bacteria"
+2. Search the [Protein database](http://www.ncbi.nlm.nih.gov/protein) with query: "gram-positive bacteria"
 3. Select "Send to File" and choose format "GI list"
 4. Use the list of GIs from the previous step with the `blastdb_aliastool` to build an aliased blastdb of just gram-positive bacteria (takes several seconds): `blastdb_aliastool -gilist gram-positive-bacteria.gi_list.txt -db nr -out nr_gpb -title nr_gpb`